MariaPaniw/Comparative-demography-project/Files_SkuaPetrel/README.md

 we decided to aggregate the average time series for these covariates: Southern annular mode, intraspecific density, interspecific density, sea surface temperature anomalies, chlorophyll a concentration.
 Whereas the latter two covariates were only considered in the models for the petrel.
 The two stages in the model were non-breeders and breeders with the vital rates survival, reproduction, and breeding probability. λ was calculated by running the model for 20 years, calculating λ (Nt+1/Nt), and averaging it.
 The model could not be run for more than 20 years.
 The first 10 λ were treated as “burn-in” and were omitted.
 For uncertainties, we repeated everything 10 times.
-We computed sensitivities with and without covariation.
+We computed sensitivities with and without covariation (1).
+Finally, we also calculated the sensitivities of each vital rate (2).

 ## Files Overview